 - 1. Prior to the first regular board meeting in May of each year, the School Board causes to be prepared a proposed budget for the next fiscal year according to the budgetary standards prescribed by the Auditor General. - 2.
 The proposed budget is considered by the School Board at the first regular meeting held in the month of May of each year. - 3.
 The proposed budget is published for public review no later than July 15 each year. - 4.
 Public hearings are held to solicit taxpayer input prior to the approval of the budget. - 5.
-Before October 1 of each year, the School Board must approve the budget for the ensuing fiscal year for each fund, except trust and agency funds. - 6.
+Before October 1 of each year, the School Board must approve the budget for the ensuing fiscal year for each fund, except fiduciary funds. - 6.
 After adoption by the School Board, the operating budget is legally binding and actual expenditures of each fund cannot exceed the amounts budgeted, except as indicated in number 8. - 7.
 A line item for contingencies may be included in the annual budget.
 Such a line item may not exceed 5 percent of the total school district budget and may be transferred by resolution of the School Board to any other budget category, except for capital outlay, that is deemed insufficient during the year.
+No amount of expenditures may be charged directly to the contingency line item in the budget.

-NOTES TO REQUIRED SUPPLEMENTARY INFORMATION - BUDGETS - continued JUNE 30, 2023
+NOTES TO REQUIRED SUPPLEMENTARY INFORMATION - BUDGETS - continued JUNE 30, 2024